vantage-sh/docs.vantage.sh/docs/tagging.md

 2. Enter a name.
 3. For the **Output Cost Filter**:
     - Select a provider.
-    - Select **Tag**, then select a virtual tag key.
-Look for the pink tag icon with the Vantage logo to identify existing virtual tags.
+    - Select **Tag**, then select an existing virtual tag key.
+Look for the purple tag icon with the Vantage logo to identify existing virtual tags.

 <div style={{display:"flex", justifyContent:"center"}}>
     <img alt="The virtual tag screen selecting an existing virtual tag in the filter for a new tag value" width="80%" src="/img/tags-filter-tot.png" />